 Kiernan stepped up and grabbed my left shoulder with his right hand, hard.
 “You better know that you’re dead meat, McKinley,” he said.
 “You got me kicked out of school and now I’m going to make you pay for it.”

 I smirked, tightened the muscles in my shoulder and arm, the trapezius, deltoid, and pectoral.
 We’d learned about these muscle groups in the Weight Training class.
-As a result Kiernan’s hold on my shoulder let up and he looked surprised.
-I grabbed his left hand, hard, and twisted it counter-clockwise making him loose his balance.
+As a result Kiernan’s hold on my shoulder let up a little and he looked surprised.
+I grabbed his left hand, hard, and twisted it clockwise making him loose his balance.
 He released my shoulder and tried to swing at me with his right fist.
 It didn’t work because I continued with my twisting motion, kicked his left ankle as hard as I could, and tossed him so he was leaning over the changing bench.
 He twisted around so he was face up and tried to kick me in the balls.
 I dropped onto his groin with my left knee, hard.

 Kiernan cried out, and I could see him tearing up from the pain.
 I lifted my knee then dropped it back onto his groin.
 Then I stood to the side, lifted his legs, and pushed him off the bench onto his side on the floor.